nooblk-98/linux-toolbox/README.md

    ```

 2. **Navigate the menu:**
-   - Categories are organized by function
+   - 12 categories organized by function with emoji indicators
    - System resources displayed at the top
    - Enter the number of your choice
    - Follow interactive prompts